 RV Insurance for a Travel Trailer

-An RV is special case because it is both a trailer and living quarters.
+An RV is a special case as it’s both a trailer and living quarters.
 In general, liability during towing will be with the vehicle pulling the trailer.
 However, the contents of the trailer and accidents related to living inside will not be covered.
 RV insurance (like homeowners insurance) is needed to cover items inside the RV or accidents that happen.

-Say for example, that you borrow a travel trailer and you break something inside the trailer.
-Or are injured in the trailer.
+Say, for example, that you borrow a travel trailer and you break something inside or are injured in the trailer.
 RV insurance will be needed to cover this.

-If you are borrowing the travel trailer, you will need to know the type of insurance coverage that the owner has and if it transferable while someone else is using the trailer.
-You should check with your insurance company about purchasing a binder on your car insurance for the duration of your tip.
+If you are borrowing a travel trailer, you will need to know the type of insurance coverage that the owner has and if it’s transferable while someone else is using the trailer.
+You should check with your insurance company about purchasing a binder on your car insurance for the duration of your trip.

 This additional RV insurance will give you peace of mind in case an accident or damage happens while you are borrowing the trailer.
 RVs can be very expensive to fix.

-If you choose to rent a trailer through Outdoorsy you will be covered by $1M liability plan and can choose 3 levels of RV insurance for your trip.
-The additional insurance is a good reason to use Outdoorsy or RVezy.
+If you choose to rent a trailer through Outdoorsy you will be covered by a $1M liability plan and can choose 3 levels of RV insurance for your trip.
+This additional insurance is a good reason to use Outdoorsy or RVezy.

 Every Trailer Insurance Policy is Different

-The reason it gets complicated is that every insurance policy is different.
+It gets complicated because every insurance policy is different.
 Generally, your primary truck insurance extends to your trailer while you are towing it.
 Given, of course, that you own both of them.

-But this is a different case since the towing car’s insurance does not have the trailer listed in their policy.
+But, when borrowing a trailer, this changes since the towing car’s insurance does not have the trailer listed in their policy.
 The towing car’s insurance may, in some policies, cover some of the liabilities.
 It is important that you are aware that you may share some of these responsibilities.